 (C) Obtain approval at one level above the contracting officer when a commercial item determination relies on subsections (1)(ii), (3), (4), or (6) of the “commercial item” definition at FAR 2.101.

-(D) Follow the procedures and guidance at (a)(i) regarding file documentation and commercial item determinations.
+(D) Follow the procedures and guidance at PGI 212.102 (a)(i) regarding file documentation and commercial item determinations.

 (ii) Prior commercial item determination.
 This section implements 10 U.S.C.
 2306a(b)(4) and 10 U.S.C.
 2380(b).

 (A) The contracting officer may presume that a prior commercial item determination made by a military department, a defense agency, or another component of DoD shall serve as a determination for subsequent procurements of such item.
-See(a)(ii) for information about items that the Department has historically acquired as military unique, noncommercial items.
+See PGI 212.102 (a)(ii) for information about items that the Department has historically acquired as military unique, noncommercial items.

 (B) If the contracting officer does not make the presumption that a prior commercial item determination is valid, and instead chooses to proceed with a procurement of an item previously determined to be a commercial item using procedures other than the procedures authorized for the procurement of a commercial item, the contracting officer shall request a review of the commercial item determination by the head of the contracting activity that will conduct the procurement.
 Not later than 30 days after receiving a request for review of a commercial item determination, the head of a contracting activity shall—

-applicable; or

-(1) Confirm that the prior determination was appropriate and still
+(1) Confirm that the prior determination was appropriate and still applicable; or

-(2) Issue a determination that the prior use of FAR part 12 procedures was improper or that it is no longer appropriate to acquire the item using FAR part 12 procedures, with a written explanation of the basis for the determination (see ).
+(2) Issue a determination that the prior use of FAR part 12 procedures was improper or that it is no longer appropriate to acquire the item using FAR part 12 procedures, with a written explanation of the basis for the determination (see 212.70).